arkency/posts/posts/2020-05-12-comparison-of-approaches-to-multitenancy-in-rails-apps.md

 cta: 'hireus'
 ---

+Multitenancy means serving multiple independent customers from one app.
+Pretty typical for SaaS model.
-You can implement multitenancy on a couple different levels.
-If you're on PostgreSQL:
+You can implement it on several different levels:

-1. Row level (putting `tenant_id` columns to every table and filtering everywhere).
+1. **Row level** - you put a `tenant_id` column into every DB table and filter by `tenant_id` in every query.
-2. Schema level (_namespaces_ is a more explanatory name, see [PostgreSQL schemas](https://www.postgresql.org/docs/9.1/ddl-schemas.html)).
-3. Database level (rarely practical - just for comparison).
+2. **Schema level** - for every tenant you create a separate namespaced set of tables inside one database.
+Easily achievable with [PostgreSQL schemas](https://www.postgresql.org/docs/9.1/ddl-schemas.html).
+See next paragraph on how this relates to MySQL.
+3. **Database level** - you setup a whole new DB for every tenant.
+Rarely practical, including just for comparison.

-For MySQL check next paragraph.
-Here's how these levels compare to each other:
+Here's how they compare to each other:

 |     | row-level | schema-level | db-level |
 |-----|--------|------------|-----------|